Variational Autoencoding of Dental Point Clouds: Abstract

 \section{Abstract}

 Digital dentistry has made significant advancements, yet numerous challenges remain.
 This paper introduces the \emph{FDI 16} dataset, an extensive collection of tooth meshes and point clouds.
-Additionally, we present a novel approach: \emph{Variational FoldingNet (VF-Net)}, a fully probabilistic variational autoencoder designed for point clouds.
+Additionally, we present a novel approach: \emph{Variational FoldingNet (VF-Net)}, a fully probabilistic variational autoencoder for point clouds.
 Notably, prior latent variable models for point clouds lack a one-to-one correspondence between input and output points.
 Instead, they rely on optimizing Chamfer distances, a metric that lacks a normalized distributional counterpart, rendering it unsuitable for probabilistic modeling.
 We replace the explicit minimization of Chamfer distances with a suitable encoder, increasing computational efficiency while simplifying the probabilistic extension.
 This allows for straightforward application in various tasks, including mesh generation, shape completion, and representation learning.
-Empirically, we provide evidence of lower reconstruction error in dental reconstruction and interpolation, showcasing state-of-the-art performance in dental sample generation while identifying valuable latent representations. \footnote{Code at \href{https://github.com/JohanYe/VF-Net}{https://github.com/JohanYe/VF-Net}} \looseness=-1
+Empirically, we provide evidence of lower reconstruction error in dental reconstruction and interpolation, showcasing state-of-the-art performance in dental sample generation while identifying valuable latent representations\footnote{Code available \href{https://github.com/JohanYe/VF-Net}{here}}. \looseness=-1